julienrull/4Fly/README.md

 # 4Fly

 > [!warning]
-> 4Fly is an experimentation, it is an unfinished software.
-Keep your expectations low.
+> Keep in mind that 4Fly is still in the experimental phase and may not be bug-free or fully polished.
+> Be aware of this when using it.

-4Fly is a cross platform command line tool to demux/encode, at any time , mp4 files into fragments of any duration.
-It's to attempt avoiding mp4 pre-fragmentation for HLS protocole.
+4Fly is a versatile cross-platform CLI tool that enables seamless demuxing and encoding of MP4 files, allowing for flexible fragmentation into segments of any duration.
+Its primary goal is to circumvent the limitations of traditional pre-fragmentation methods used in HLS protocols.

 ## Usages
 ### Fragmentation